IABTechLab/uid2docs/docs/sharing/sharing-overview.md

 ## Sharing Participants

-In UID2, a sharing participant is a company that takes part in distributing raw UID2s or UID2 tokens securely from one UID2 participant to another, either as a sender or a receiver.
+In UID2, a sharing participant is a company that takes part in distributing raw UID2s or UID2 tokens from one UID2 participant to another, either as a sender or a receiver.

 A sharing participant can be a publisher, advertiser, DSP, or data provider, or might have more than one of these roles.